 - Students Receiving Government Subsidized/Free Transportation to School

 - Schools with Student Access to Internet

 *The reported number of schools closed includes some that consolidated and re-opened as new entities.
-The total reported opened is 14 which includes newly built as well as the reconfigured entities.
-The net loss of elementary schools is 43 and the number of secondary schools is the same as last year.
+The total reported opened is 16 which includes newly built as well as the reconfigured entities.
+The net loss of elementary schools is 66 and the net loss of secondary schools is 11.

 Catholic School Trend Data